core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

   and it also works well for /.well-known/rd.

   The alternative is to use a higher number (still 1+1 but less precious), eg. 267.

+* Is the transformation of separate options to Proxy-URI even *legal* for proxies?

+  If not, we can simplify the handling (and Uri-Path would *reall* not have needed to be proxy-unsafe).

 * This document might incentivise users to send more traffic through /.well-known/ paths, rather than go through discovery.